-Watch this exclusive Mr. Media interview with Charles W. Cherry II, attorney, publisher of the Florida Courier and Daytona Times, and author of Excellence Without Excuse: The Black Student’s Guide to Academic Excellence, by clicking on the video player above!
+Watch this exclusive Mr. Media interview with Charles W. Cherry II by clicking on the video player above!

 Mr. Media is recorded live before a studio audience of television stereotypes of students including Urkel, Lionel Jefferson and the cast of ‘A Different World’ … in the NEW new media capital of the world… St. Petersburg, Florida!